 The first two images are unattractive and not worth sharing at all.
 Several people tried and didn’t get retweets.

-There are four images at the bottom that look OK, they look like process visualizations, but when I click and try to pin them all I get is a bizarre error.
+There were four images at the bottom that look OK, they look like process visualizations

 Somehow the cool web designers have managed to mangle even the visible images so that they can’t be shared.

-I can’t pin the infographic either (Pinterest doesn’t accept the PDF format) even in case I do it manually on site.
+I couldn’t pin the infographic either (Pinterest doesn’t accept the PDF format) even in case I would do it manually on site.

 See screen shot below (the video is blacked out here because my screen capturing tool can’t see it:

 I thought I could just submit the image to Tumblr and then pin them.

 Yet I have underestimated the cool Web design image blocking team.

 They have somehow managed to outsmart my Tumblr posting tool.